 Both Chime and Current allow users to access direct deposit cash sooner than others.
-For example, if you direct deposit your paycheck into your digital bank account, you can access that up to two days earlier than many other digital banks.
+For example, if you set up direct deposit, you can access your paycheck up to two days earlier.

-It’s a super convenient feature for folks who may need payday funds sooner rather than later.
-However, note that regular Current members don’t have access to this feature; only Current Premium members do, and Premium membership costs $4.99 per month.
-Chime, in contrast, offers this to all of its users.
+This feature is very convenient for people who need their payday funds sooner rather than later.
+However, please note that only Current Premium members (not regular members) have access to this feature, and Premium membership costs $4.99 per month.
+In contrast, Chime offers this feature to all of its users.